 Students with Transfer Credit From 4-year or Out-of-State Institutions

-Students transferring credit from another UC campus, other 4-year, or out-of-state institutions who have completed the equivalent for one or both intermediate theory courses (Econ 100A and/or Econ 100B) must speak with an advisor to determine acceptable alternative prerequsite coursework.
-An upper division Economics course must be taken in the first semester.
-Students can bring their syllabi and transcripts to CalSO for an initial course evaluation from an economics advisor.
+Students transferring economics prerequisite credit from another UC campus, other 4-year, or out-of-state institution must speak with an economics advisor to determine acceptable alternative prerequsite coursework.
+An upper division Economics course and one of our quantitative prerequisites must be taken in the first semester.
+Students should follow petition procedures below.
+Contact an economics advisor at email@example.com if you have any questions.

-What do I need to do in my first semester at Berkeley?
+What courses should I take my first semester at Berkeley?